Brian Fatari

-Brian Fatari (born 20 December 1999) is an Indonesian professional footballer who plays as a centre-back or defensive midfielder for Liga 1 club Dewa United.
+Brian Fatari (born 20 December 1999) is an Indonesian professional footballer who plays as a centre-back or defensive midfielder for Super League club Dewa United and the Indonesia national team.

 Club career

 Persipura Jayapura

 He was signed for Persipura Jayapura to play in Liga 1 in the 2020 season.
 Brian Fatari made his first-team debut on 28 August 2021 as a substitute in a match against Persita Tangerang at the Pakansari Stadium, Cibinong.

 Dewa United

 Brian Fatari was signed for Dewa United to play in Liga 1 in the 2022–23 season.
 Brian made his debut on 14 January 2023 in a match against Persis Solo at the Indomilk Arena, Tangerang.